zendframework/zf2-documentation/docs/languages/en/in-depth-guide/services-and-servicemanager.rst

    :emphasize-lines: 5, 8, 13, 15-18

     <?php
-    // Filename: /module/Album/src/Album/Controller/ListController.php
+    // Filename: /module/Blog/src/Blog/Controller/ListController.php
-    namespace Album\Controller;
+    namespace Blog\Controller;

-    use Album\Service\AlbumServiceInterface;
+    use Blog\Service\BlogServiceInterface;
     use Zend\Mvc\Controller\AbstractActionController;

     class ListController extends AbstractActionController
     {
         /**
-         * @var \Album\Service\AlbumServiceInterface
+         * @var \Blog\Service\BlogServiceInterface
          */
-        protected $albumService;
+        protected $blogService;

-        public function __construct(AlbumServiceInterface $albumService)
+        public function __construct(BlogServiceInterface $blogService)
         {
-            $this->albumService = $albumService;
+            $this->blogService = $blogService;
         }
     }

 As you can see our ``__construct()`` function now has a required argument.
-We will not be able to call this class anymore without passing it an instance of a class that matches our defined ``AlbumServiceInterface``.
-If you were to go back to your browser and reload your project with the url ``domain.loc/album``, you'd see the following error message:
+We will not be able to call this class anymore without passing it an instance of a class that matches our defined ``BlogServiceInterface``.
+If you were to go back to your browser and reload your project with the url ``domain.loc/blog``, you'd see the following error message:

 .. code-block:: text
    :linenos:

-    ( ! ) Catchable fatal error: Argument 1 passed to Album\Controller\ListController::__construct()
+    ( ! ) Catchable fatal error: Argument 1 passed to Blog\Controller\ListController::__construct()
-          must be an instance of Album\Service\AlbumServiceInterface, none given, called in {libraryPath}\Zend\ServiceManager\AbstractPluginManager.php on line {lineNumber}
+          must be an instance of Blog\Service\BlogServiceInterface, none given, called in {libraryPath}\Zend\ServiceManager\AbstractPluginManager.php on line {lineNumber}
-          and defined in \module\Album\src\Album\Controller\ListController.php on line 15
+          and defined in \module\Blog\src\Blog\Controller\ListController.php on line 15

 And this error message is expected.
-It tells you exactly that our ``ListController`` expects to be passed an implementation of the ``AlbumServiceInterface``.
+It tells you exactly that our ``ListController`` expects to be passed an implementation of the ``BlogServiceInterface``.
 So how do we make sure that our ``ListController`` will receive such an implementation?
-To solve this, we need to tell the application how to create instances of the ``Album\Controller\ListController``.
+To solve this, we need to tell the application how to create instances of the ``Blog\Controller\ListController``.
 If you remember back to when we created the controller, we added an entry to the ``invokables`` array in the module config:

 .. code-block:: php